 Guidelines for nominators and candidates

-Find out who is eligible for this award, about the nomination process, and see who is on the selection panel.
+Find out who is eligible for this lectureship, about the nomination process, and see who is on the selection panel.

-As part of the Royal Society of Chemistry, we believe we have a responsibility to promote inclusivity and accessibility in order to improve diversity.
+We believe we have a responsibility to promote inclusivity and accessibility to improve diversity.
 Where possible, we encourage each nominator to consider nominating candidates of all genders, races, and backgrounds.

 Eligibility